zuozhenggh/learning-library/oci-library/oci-hol/cloud-native/intro/intro.md

 In this lab, you will:

-* Create an OKE Cluster
+* Create a Kubernetes Cluster on OKE
-* Deploy an eCommerce microservices-based solution to Kubernetes (MuShop App)
+* Deploy an eCommerce microservices-based solution to Kubernetes (MuShop App) using [helm](https://helm.sh/)
+* Explore your App
+* Expose your app publicly
-* Monitor your Kuberntes Cluster and the deployed App
+* Monitor your Kubernetes Cluster and the deployed App
 * Create a Function Application
 * Clean up the deployments